Spring Basic Growing Guide

 • Avoid damaging or bruising produce

-• Use clean tools and containers
+• Use clean, sanitized tools and containers

 • Harvest when weather is cool, especially for leafy greens